avaneeshdevkota/avaneeshdevkota/README.md

 ### **Hi there!**

 I'm Avaneesh, an aspiring Machine Learning Engineer with interests in Software Engineering and Mathematics.
-I am passionate about harnessing the potential of data-driven algorithms to encourage innovation and solve complex problems.
+I am passionate about harnessing the potential of data-driven algorithms to encourage innovation and solve complex problems. <br>

 Currently studying Computer Science and Mathematics @ <a href = "https://www.nyu.edu">NYU</a>.

 <!--
 **avaneeshdevkota/avaneeshdevkota** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.